fu4303/portfolio-robkendal/posts/create-a-static-website-rss-feed-with-next.js.md

 However, creating an RSS feed for a Next.js site is surprising not well documented, so I wanted to bring my solution to the web to hopefully solve an issue for someone else, that I had to solve for this very website you're reading right now.

-## Creating an RSS feed for a Next.js site hosted on Netlify

-Hosting your Next.js website [on Vercel's platform](https://vercel.com/ "Next.js hosting on Vercel") (the creators of Next.js) means you won't have to worry about anything; it's perfectly geared up to handling the default Next build output.

-However, if you're looking to host your sites on a different provider, such as Netlify, then you'll need to employ

-This website, like an increasing number of static websites, is hosted on the excellent [Netlify platform](https://www.netlify.com "Netlify hosting for static sites").
-It's quick, slick, and offers a great developer experience, especially for hosting statically generated websites and SPA's.

-One of the drawbacks, however, to hosting Next.js sites on providers like Netlify (i.e non-Vercel .e.is that they're generally not geared up for handling the rather unique build structure that Next outputs.

-By default, when you run the `yarn build` command to do all the building goodness for your site, Next.js outputs a combination of statically generated files, along with a small Node server to run any of the server-side content generation that it needs to do on each request.

 ## RSS feed options when using Next.js

+RSS feeds are a little tricky with statically generated sites because they need to be generated as `.xml` files to be served to feed readers.
+If not served as `.xml` files that already exist on the server, then the server needs to otherwise generate some sort of XML data and push it to the response stream that is sent back to the browser.

+### Next.js sites hosted on Vercel

+Hosting your Next.js website [on Vercel's platform](https://vercel.com/ "Next.js hosting on Vercel") (the creators of Next.js) means you won't have to worry about anything; it's perfectly geared up to handling the default Next build output as you might expect.

+By default, Next.js generates a build output that includes a small Node server.
+It does this to handle server-side page generation, which is what you'll need to use for RSS feeds.

+Using the `getServerSideProps` function as part of a `rss.js` page, for example, means that each time the page is requested, Next.js will fetch the data, build the XML feed and write the results to the response object as XML data.

+It might look like this:

+    export async function getServerSideProps(context) {
+    	const res = context.res;
+      	if (!res) {
+    		return;
+      	}
+        // fetch your RSS data from somewhere here const blogPosts = getRssXml(fetchMyPosts());
+      	res.setHeader("Content-Type", "text/xml");
+      	res.write(blogPosts);
+      	res.end();
+      }

+You can read more about `getServerSideProps` [on the Next.js website](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering "Nexxt.js documentation on the getServerSideProps").

+### Next.js sites hosted on Netlify (or non-Vercel hosts)

+If you're looking to host your sites on a different provider, such as Netlify, then you'll need to employ a different strategy.
+A lot of hosts that support statically-generated sites don't offer an easy way to support the type of output that Next.js produces.

+To get around this, Next.js does provide a handy solution, [the export command](https://nextjs.org/docs/advanced-features/static-html-export "Next.js export command documentation").

+So, instead of just running `yarn build`, you'll need to use `yarn export` instead.
+This will still run a build of the site, but it generates entirely static output, instead of the typical hybrid of static with dynamic Node server. **The `yarn export` command generates the site's files in a new folder called `/out` in the project root.**

+What it means is that you can't just have a page called `rss.js` and have it render an XML response in the browser.
+You'll need a different way to create an XML RSS feed for your site.

+For me, that involved running an extra build command that uses Node to create an XML file and copy it into the final `/out` folder as part of the build process.

+### Your RSS generation options

-However you choose to go about gathering and generating your RSS feed data, you're going to need to ultimately render it as XML data into the browser.
+Whatever your hosting choice and however you choose to go about gathering and generating your RSS feed data, you're going to need to ultimately render it as XML data into the browser.

-You've got a few ways to handle this:
+In summary, you have a few ways to handle this:

 1. Use a third-party site-mapping tool or RSS feed generator
    These can be expensive and require additional faff to set up and maintain.